lok-i/MiniCheetahEnv/gym-MiniCheetahEnv/README.md

 ## Observation Space

 The functions for capturing RGB-D images from a First Person Perspective of the robot has also been implemented.
-The images are displayed towards the left of the following gif.**Apart from this functions for capturing the imu data, robot and joint states is also available** [check in mini_cheetah_class.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/mini_cheetah_class.py)
+The images are displayed towards the left of the following gif.**Apart from this functions for capturing the imu data, robot and joint states is also available**. [check in mini_cheetah_class.py](https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/src/mini_cheetah_class.py)

 <p align="center">
    <img width="500" height="250" src="https://github.com/lok-i/MiniCheetahEnv/blob/main/gym-MiniCheetahEnv/media/FPVCam.gif">